Justice Minister Backs PSNI After Belfast Violence

-The PSNI and political leaders continue to urge calm and cooperation from the community as they work to restore order and address the root causes of the unrest.
-The recall of the Northern Ireland Assembly is seen as a critical step in providing the necessary political guidance and support to prevent further violence
+The PSNI, along with political leaders, are calling for calm and cooperation as they work to restore order.
+The recall of Stormont is seen as vital for providing the political guidance needed to prevent further violence tearing Belfast apart.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.